Getting Started with DOER DAPP

 Set Your Limits

 This is the most important step.
-You define boundaries such as: • Which apps or contracts are allowed • Maximum amounts that can be used • How often actions can happen • How long permission should last These limits are enforced automatically.
-If a limit is reached, execution stops.
-You are always in control of these limits.
+You define boundaries that automation cannot exceed.
+These limits may include: • Which apps or contracts are allowed • Maximum amounts that can be used • How often actions can happen • Gas limits for transactions • How long permission should last These limits are enforced automatically through the DoerPolicy system.
+If a limit is reached, execution stops immediately.
+You are always in control of these boundaries.

 4